luyadev/luya-headless/guide/active-endpoint.md

 ## Retrieve data

-Now you can use the `findOne()` and `findAll()` methods for the given Endpoint (ApiUser) in order to foreach all records as a model object or retrieve a single records.
+Now you can use the `viewOne()` and `findAll()` methods for the given Endpoint (ApiUser) in order to foreach all records as a model object or retrieve a single records.

 ```php
 $client = new Client($token, $url);